Sexual health FAQ (frequently asked questions)

 There is no age limit to become a client of the Island Sexual Health Society.
 You can come to any of our clinics at any age.

-Do I have to tell my parents?
+Do I have to tell my parents or partner?

 Answers about birth control, infections, and sexuality